leios/space-junk/src/content/jeb_1.md

 So instead, I just sit at the dock, planning for events that will never happen.

 I don't know.
+There must be a word for this feeling.
+Apathy?
+Wistfulness?
+Whatever.
-There must be a word for that, but I'm not smart enough to know what it is.
+I'm not smart enough to know what it is.

 I just feel kinda broken.